8:45 a.m. to 10:00 a.m.

 - Peter Friedrichs, Director of Innovative Initiatives, The Policastro Group

-D2: Right-Sizing Affordable Housing Projects for Your Community
+D2: Right-Sizing Affordable Housing Projects for Your Community - PRESENTATION

 This session will look at how affordable housing can be developed in small communities through partnerships.
 The Housing Connection Program of Connecticut provides technical support and works with community leaders to help develop affordable housing that is appropriately sized for the community.
 CM: 1.25.